iamarin/webresearcher/content/project/example/index.md

 ---
-title: Vulnerability caused by FDI
+title: Vulnerability on PIB per capita caused by FDI
 summary: An example of comming publication based on FDI and PIB per capita.
 tags:
 - '*'